-Benefits of heat pumps include their high energy efficiency and lower running costs.
-As a guide, you can save up to 80% over LPG, 50% over natural gas fuelled heaters and 500% over electric heaters.
+The benefits of heat pumps include their high energy efficiency and lower running costs.
+As a guide, you can save up to 80% over LPG, 50% over natural gas fuelled heaters, and 500% over electric heaters.

 Gas heaters are the fastest method for heating your pool, providing a comfortable temperature for swimming on demand.
 Put simply, they could extend your swimming season all year round.
 Gas heating systems use natural gas or LPG, heating the pool water by pumping it through a heating unit.

 A key advantage of a gas heater is it can heat pool water much faster than a solar or heat pump system can, and will heat the pool water up to 40oC, no matter how cold the climate is.
 Gas heaters are also able to maintain any desired temperature regardless of the weather.